clarklab/WordUp/README.md

 Use
 ======

-Copy repo into /wp-content and go crazy.
+Copy repo into /wp-content and go crazy (like Prince).

 Required Plugins
 ======